TimotheeMathieu/adastop/README.md

 This will automatically install the command line interface as well as the python library.

+WARNING: this Readme is for the dev version of adastop, to see the README associated to the released version, see https://pypi.org/project/adastop/

 # Usage

 There are two ways to use this package: